kazurayam/HowFailureHandlingAffectsExceptions/docs/MsAccountLoginProcedure.md

 <img src="https://kazurayam.github.io/StaleElementReferenceExceptionReproduction/images/MsAccountLoginProcedure_3_Success.png" alt="MsAccountLoginProcedure 3 Success" />
 </figure>

-===
+### Locator to select the target element specifically

-The "Sign-in view" has an input element for "Password", the "Password view" has it as well.
-But these 2 HTML element are coded sightly different.
-Escpecially, the `class` attribute can differentiate the 2 HTML elements.
-It is a good idea to change the XPath expression slightly specific so that it matches the node on the "Password view" only, it does not match the node on the "Sign-in view".
+Both of the "Sign-in view" and the "Password view" have `<input name="passwd">` elements which confused my failing script.
+But the two elements are coded sightly different.
+Escpecially, the `class` attribute can differentiate the two.
+It would be an idea to use an XPath expression more specific so that it matches the `<input>` node on the "Password view" only.

-I made the [Test Cases/MSAccountLogin\_passing\_with\_specific\_locator](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Scripts/MSAccountLogin_passing_with_specific_locator.groovy), which contains lines as follows:
+I made the [Test Cases/MSAccountLogin\_passing\_with\_specific\_locator](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Scripts/MSAccountLogin_passing_with_specific_locator/Script1734418319232.groovy), which contains lines as follows:

     TestObject passwd = makeTestObject("Passwd", "//input[@name='passwd' and @class='']")  // with more specific locator
     WebUI.waitForElementClickable(passwd, 8)